Ekkehard-Schulze/precision-temperature-logger/README.md

 2. Take note that TMP117 product versions TMP117N and TMP117M are slightly
 less accurate than TMP117A.

+2. Take note that DS3231 real-time clock product version DS3231M is less accurate but more vibration-resistant.

 3. For a quick start instead of using our project's printed circuit board and case you can use the 'Adafruit Feather 32u4 Adalogger #2795' with an 'Adafruit DS3231 Precision RTC FeatherWing #3028' and power it